From many-body quantum dynamics to the Hartree-Fock and Vlasov equations with singular potentials: Background

 \subsubsection{The Classical Mean-Field Limit}

-In the context of classical mechanics, the problem of justifying the Vlasov equation~\eqref{eq:Vlasov} starting from the dynamics of $N$-particles obeying Newton's laws was first proven for twice differentiable potentials in the pioneering works by Neunzert and Wick~\cite{neunzert_theoretische_1972}, Braun and Hepp~\cite{braun_vlasov_1977}, and then by Dobrushin~\cite{dobrushin_vlasov_1979} using the Wasserstein--Monge--Kantorovich distance (see also~\cite{spohn_large_1991}).
-The class of potentials was then extended to less regular potentials but still locally H\"older continuous by Hauray and Jabin \cite{hauray_n-particles_2007, hauray_particle_2015}, which was later improved by Jabin and Wang using entropy methods in \cite{jabin_mean_2016}, where the potential is only required to be bounded.
+In the context of classical mechanics, the problem of justifying the Vlasov equation~\eqref{eq:Vlasov} starting from the dynamics of $N$-particles obeying Newton's laws was first proven for twice differentiable potentials in the pioneering works by Neunzert and Wick~\cite{neunzert_theoretische_1972}, Braun and Hepp~\cite{braun_vlasov_1977}, and then by Dobrushin~\cite{dobrushin_vlasov_1979} using the Wasserstein--Monge--Kantorovich distance (see also~\cite{spohn_large_1991} for an introduction to the topic).
+The class of potentials was then extended to less regular potentials but still locally H\"older continuous by Hauray and Jabin \cite{hauray_$n$-particles_2007, hauray_particle_2015}, which was later improved by Jabin and Wang using entropy methods in \cite{jabin_mean_2016}, where the potential is only required to be bounded.

-From another point of view, it was also proved in \cite{hauray_particle_2015} that it is possible to obtain the mean-field limit for potentials with a vanishing cutoff, converging to potentials almost as singular as the Coulomb potential when $N\to\infty$ (see also Boers and Pickl~\cite{boers_mean_2015}).
+From another point of view, it was also proved in \cite{hauray_particle_2015, boers_mean_2015} that it is possible to obtain the mean-field limit for potentials with a vanishing cutoff, converging to potentials almost as singular as the Coulomb potential when $N\to\infty$.
 This is in particular interesting from a numerical point of view.
-These results were then improved by Lazarovici \cite{lazarovici_vlasov-poisson_2016}, allowing the cutoff potential to converge to the Coulomb potential, and by Lazarovici and Pickl \cite{lazarovici_mean_2017}, with a $N$-dependent cutoff of the order of the inter-particle distance.
+These results were then improved by Lazarovici \cite{lazarovici_vlasovpoisson_2016}, allowing the cutoff potential to converge to the Coulomb potential, and by Lazarovici and Pickl \cite{lazarovici_mean_2017}, with a $N$-dependent cutoff of the order of the inter-particle distance.